natalieagus/50002/docs/Hardware/b_digitalabstraction.md

 <span style="color:red; font-weight: bold;">However this doesn't mean that the opposite is true.</span>

-{:.important}
-A device receiving invalid input doesn't necessarily produce invalid output.
-The output from a combinational logic device given invalid input remains unpredictable.
-Remember, for your Mini Hardware Project, include a pulldown resistor at each input to ensure a valid 0 when the switch is open.
-Without a pulldown resistor, an input left unconnected (open wire) leads to invalid input, which results in uncertain or random output.
-Essentially, the behavior of a combinational device with invalid input is indeterminate and cannot be precisely defined or assured—it might or might not yield a valid output.
+A device receiving invalid input does <span style="color:red; font-weight: bold;">not</span> necessarily produce invalid output.
+The output from a combinational logic device given invalid input remains *unpredictable*.

+{:.note}
+An unconnected terminal or a dangling wire in a digital circuit is <span class="orange-bold">not</span> considered a valid low digital signal.
+In digital electronics, each signal line or terminal must have a definite state: high (1), low (0), or sometimes a high-impedance state.

 ## [Voltage Specifications and Noise Margin](https://www.youtube.com/watch?v=xkVIr8jrtX0&t=488s)